Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium

 The Hamiltonian of the system is given by

-where $u(x_1, x_2)=\kappa/\sqrt{(x_1-x_2)^2+\epsilon^2}$ is the Coulomb interaction with a strength parameter $\kappa=2326$, determined by the choice of energy unit \cite{beysengulov2024} and $\epsilon=0.01$ is a shielding parameter to remove the singularity at $x_1=x_2$ \cite{kvaal2007}.
+where $u(x_1, x_2)=\kappa/\sqrt{(x_1-x_2)^2+\epsilon^2}$ is the Coulomb interaction with a strength parameter $\kappa=2326$ determined by the choice of energy unit \cite{beysengulov2024}, and $\epsilon=0.01$ is a shielding parameter introduced to remove the singularity at $x_1=x_2$ \cite{kvaal2007}.
+Due to the proximity of the underlying electrodes, the Coulomb interaction is reduced by screening effects.
+However, we employ an unscreened interaction in our analysis, which provides an upper bound for the interaction strength.
+We discuss the implications of the screening in Section~\ref{sec:screening}.
 The electrostatic potential from the electrodes beneath the condensed helium layer is given by

-where $V_k$ is the voltage applied to electrode $k$ and $\alpha_k(x)$ is the dimensionless function defining the relative contribution of the electrode $k$ to the electrostatic potential at the helium surface, which is extracted using Finite Element Modeling (FEM) simulations~\cite{beysengulov2024}.
+where $V_k$ is the voltage applied to electrode $k$ and $\alpha_k(x)$ is a dimensionless function quantifying the relative contribution of the electrode $k$ to the electrostatic potential at the helium surface, which is calculated using the Finite Element Method (FEM)~\cite{beysengulov2024}.